opensearch-project/documentation-website/_dashboards/quickstart.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dark-mode.png" alt="Dark mode view" width="700">

-### Changing your appearance theme from the Home page
+### Changing the appearance theme from the home page

 If the setting is enabled, you can change your OpenSearch Dashboards appearance theme from the **Home** page: